Skip to content

 11.4.2 Algorithm Characteristics

-• Time complexity of \(O(n^2)\), adaptive sorting: In the worst case, each insertion operation requires loops of \(n - 1\), \(n-2\), \(\dots\), \(2\), \(1\), summing to \((n - 1) n / 2\), so the time complexity is \(O(n^2)\).
-When encountering ordered data, the insertion operation will terminate early.
-When the input array is completely ordered, insertion sort achieves the best-case time complexity of \(O(n)\).
+• Time complexity of \(O(n^2)\), adaptive sorting: In the worst case, the insertion operations require \(n - 1\), \(n-2\), \(\dots\), \(2\), and \(1\) iterations, respectively, summing to \((n - 1) n / 2\), so the time complexity is \(O(n^2)\).
+When the data is already sorted, each insertion operation terminates early.
+When the input array is completely sorted, insertion sort achieves its best-case time complexity of \(O(n)\).

 • Space complexity of \(O(1)\), in-place sorting: Pointers \(i\) and \(j\) use a constant amount of extra space.